Seward Marine Center

 The Seward Marine Center and UAF faculty at the Alaska SeaLife Center work closely to provide support for graduate students at what is often called the "Seward Campus" of the UAF College of Fisheries and Ocean Sciences.

 Co-located with the Alaska SeaLife Center and the Alutiiq Pride Shellfish Hatchery, the "Seward Campus" is a central feature in the community of Seward and the Kenai Peninsula.

 Established in 1970, the Seward Marine Center is one of Alaska's primary docking facilities for marine research vessels and was the home port for the 133 foot R/V Alpha Helix for 25 years until it was sold in 2007 in anticipation of the arrival of the R/V Sikuliaq.

-The Seward Marine Center is a major marine research and support facility operated by the University of Alaska Fairbanks' School of Fisheries and Ocean Sciences.
+The Seward Marine Center is a major marine research and support facility operated by the University of Alaska Fairbanks' College of Fisheries and Ocean Sciences.
 SMC's mission is to support research vessel operations and shore-based fishery and marine science research.

 Seward Marine Center (SMC)

 201 Railway Ave